17500mph/smallerik-file-browser/readme.txt

 == Upgrade Notice ==

 = Version 1.1 =
-This version fixes a fatal error Call By Reference on new PHP versions
+This version fixes a fatal error Call By Reference on PHP from version 5.4